 Prior Authorization: Certain Covered Services and Medications require Prior Authorization.
 This means that you or your attending provider must get UPMC Health Plan's approval before you receive certain services or certain medications.
-Approval does not guarantee payment and you must have valid coverage at the time of services.
+Approval does not guarantee payment and you must have valid coverage at the time of service.
 Some, but not all, Prior Authorization requirements are listed in this section and in the Covered Services section of this Certificate of Coverage.
-If you are unsure whether a service requires Prior Authorization, a list of services that must be Prior Authorized is available 24/7 on our website at www.upmchealthplan.com or you can contact UPMC Health Plan Member Services and a representative will assist you.
+If you are unsure whether a service requires Prior Authorization, call UPMC Health Plan Member Services and a representative will assist you.

 UPMC Health Plan's network of Participating Providers represents nearly every medical specialty.
 However, if the service you need is not available in-network, UPMC Health Plan might cover the service at the in-network rate from a provider who is not in Your Network.
-If you are unable to locate a Participating Provider in your area or are unable to schedule an appointment within a reasonable period of time due to a limited number of Participating Providers in your area, please contact Member Services.
+If you are unable to locate a Participating Provider in your area or you are unable to schedule an appointment within a reasonable period of time due to a limited number of Participating Providers in your area, please contact Member Services.

 When you or your provider requests Prior Authorization, the Utilization Management Department may ask for more information before making a decision.
-Such additional information may include, but is not limited to, medical records.
+Such additional information includes, but is not limited to, medical records.
 If you or your provider does not provide UPMC Health Plan with the requested information, your request may be denied.

-Concurrent Reviews: Sometimes the Utilization Management Department will review services that you are currently receiving.
+Concurrent reviews: Sometimes the Utilization Management Department will review services that you are currently receiving.
 These reviews might happen while you are an inpatient at a hospital.
 This is what "concurrent" means.
 UPMC Health Plan does this to determine the Medical Necessity of (1) how long you stay in the hospital and (2) the treatment you are being provided while you are there.
 UPMC Health Plan will review your treatment plan and your progress with the hospital or facility staff.
 Based on the information obtained, UPMC Health Plan will determine if it is Medically Necessary to extend your care or suggest an alternate level of care.

-Post-Service Reviews: Sometimes, the Medical Management, Quality Audit, and Fraud, Waste and Abuse departments will review services that were provided without required authorization.
+Post-service reviews: Sometimes, the Medical Management, Quality Audit, and Fraud, Waste and Abuse departments will review services that were provided without required authorization.
 They will also do this in cases when more information is needed to determine if a service was Medically Necessary or if the provider/facility was paid the correct amount.